 Why has automated bricklaying always been an intractable problem?
 For the same reason automation has, so far, proved impossible for the vast majority of human tasks: complexity, much of it not obvious to the outsider.
 There are a nearly infinite number of variables involved in bricklaying, that combine in myriad ways, all of which an experienced human can easily process and synthesize, but which have to be specifically identified and precisely programmed into a machine for it to do anything at all.
 Although it is not the author’s goal, this book shows the impossibility of much automation, contrary to the glossy promises sold by and to the professional-managerial elite who have never worked with their hands or tried to understand anything physical, other than paper-pushing at a BS job.

 I have personal experience with attempting to roboticize an industrial process.
 In fact, ten years ago, I intended to almost entirely roboticize my own production facility.
-Essentially, my factory mixes and fills a variety of foods into containers, a complex set of steps different for every product.
+Essentially, my factory mixes and fills a variety of liquids and solids into containers, a complex set of steps different for every product.
 After discussion with many of the largest robot manufacturers, such as Fanuc, I was assured that robots could be designed that would assemble and fill containers, then seal and label them, all at high speed without any but occasional human oversight.
 Moreover, I was assured this could be done for a reasonable, even cheap, price, with a short payback period.
 This was attractive, because it would save on labor costs, and since my operation is short-run and flexible, filling many different products into many different types of containers, it is a high-touch business with high labor costs.

 Every few years extensive press is given to some new development that will supposedly make robots ubiquitous, but never does—such as Baxter, the pick-and-place robot with the emotive face made by Rethink Robotics, which soon went out of business.
 That should have told me something.
 None of my competitors used robots, and I should have known that there was a reason for that.
 Like all dreamers, though, I thought I had seen something others had missed.
 My conclusion from that industrial robots were very rare outside of the automotive and distribution industries was that I could be the pioneer!
 So I took the plunge, and bought a robot.
-I was promised it could take a constant stream of jumbled jars and lids, identify and pick them, fill packages quickly and accurately, seal them, and send them on down the line, allowing me to mint the money I deserved.
+I was promised it could take a constant stream of jumbled bottles, jars and lids, identify and pick them, fill packages quickly and accurately, seal them, and send them on down the line, allowing me to mint the money I deserved.

 It couldn’t do any of that.
 It’s possible that a robot could be designed, for many millions of dollars, to actually do that—but at a fraction of the speed a traditional set of filling machines could do it, at twenty or thirty times the cost.
 In practice, my robot could do nothing accurately or at more than a snail’s pace, and required constant attention and service from a legion of human beings.
 Why?
 Because robots, and automation in general, can’t handle variability.
 They excel, as this book shows, only at repetitive tasks with variables that can be narrowly specified, and with no unexpected variations or random occurrences.
 But in my industry there are already finely honed machines for the tasks I needed done, machines that can be quickly and easily adjusted by human operators to deal with variability, based on their experience.
 So in my industry, and in most industries, robots are worthless, adding huge expense but finding no outlet for what their strengths are—the ability to be programmed with variables that can be precisely quantified, and to move in multiple dimensions faster and more accurately than a human can, or in toxic environments dangerous for humans.